 Now that’s all done, you can see what you have left.
 That will be your living room, the only room that doesn’t have a set size for equipment.
 You will need to make some adjustments, as I have given you a starting point with generous size rooms.

 I liked a so-called reverse layout, bedroom in the bow, moving back the bathroom, back from that the living room and finally the galley.
 You may want to do things differently.
+Buying a boat shell, and fitting it out yourself is an expensive business.
+Chose your layout carefully.

 In a narrow boat, I like a walk-through bathroom for more room and in a wide beam a private bathroom to the side, but that’s me.
 All up to you but if you have any questions pleas get in touch through my contact page.